fprasx/peapod/README.md

 # Peapod

-`Peapod` is a data structure for storing enums super-compactly, like peas in a pod `:)` It works with any enum that implements the `Phenotype` trait, which captures the behaviour of each variant.
+`Peapod` is a `Vec`-like data structure for storing collections of enums super-compactly, like peas in a pod `:)` It works with any enum that implements the `Phenotype` trait, which captures the behaviour of each variant.

 ## Contents